UTA MPD: History

 The Belfast - Derry express services, for which the first ten MPDs were built, called for a high power/weight ratio and, on occasion, saw the five-coach train formation made up of four power cars with a restaurant car.
 On local services the power cars operated with trailers.
+Their hydraulic transmission made them suitable for hauling significant trailing loads, and they were used - usually in multiple - to haul goods trains on the former NCC section, replacing steam locomotives.

-The loss of one of the power cars came about when No. 58 suffered a collision with a motor vehicle on a level crossing in July 1958, the MPD was written off, after just six weeks in service.
+One of the power cars was destroyed when No. 58 suffered a collision with a motor vehicle on a level crossing in July 1958, being written off and scrapped after just six weeks in service.

 Numbering

 The numbering sequence followed on from the MEDs, the single-cab power cars being numbered from 36 to 62 inclusive (27 cars), those with a cab at both ends from 63 to 65 inclusive (three cars).

 The power cars numbered 46 to 53 inclusive, were originally non-gangwayed but were rebuilt on their works visits between 1968 and 1970.
 The last of the single-cab power cars was withdrawn in 1981, the double-cab vehicles lasting a little longer.
 Nos.
 63 and 65 withdrawn in 1981, No. 64 in 1983.

 There were 18 trailer cars numbered between 529 and 550: